qozha/todo-reactjs/README.md

 ### node server.js

-Move up one folder and run
+Launch new terminal, go to root folder and run

 ### yarn start